August 11th 2021

 Containing skin barrier-boosting niacinamide, LHA, a derivative of salicylic acid, and the brand’s signature soothing thermal spring water, this SOS treatment is less abrasive than others on the market but by no means less effective.
 A ‘chill pill’ of sorts for angry blemishes that need to take a minute to calm themselves, it reduces redness and soreness to help take the sting out of your spots.

-From one high end plant oil to another, this forest green formula smells calming and herby, and has the same tranquilising effect on pimples in our experience.
+This forest green formula smells calming and herby and has the same tranquilising effect on pimples in our experience.
 With a slightly milder 1.5 per cent salicylic acid concentration, this antibacterial oil can be massaged all over the face as well as applied in a more targeted manner, and soothing milk thistle and cucumber help to dial down irritation.
 If you’re a facial oil fan and find that many spot lotions leave your skin stripped, Sunday could be right up your street, but the fragrance aspect could throw a spanner in the works- patch test if you can, particularly if you have sensitive skin.

 As the name would suggest, this is a non-drying spot saviour that's good for even sensitive skin.
-It won our award for the best results-focused skincare in 2019, so you know we rate it.
+It won our award for the Best Results-Focused Skincare in our 2019 Beauty and Wellness Awards, so you know we rate it.
 It's gentle yet still hardworking enough to fix unruly complexions.
 Salicylic acid reduces the size of spots while maritime pine and thyme soothe.

 February 9th 2018